cherren8/Cohesion/README.md

 •	For samples with deep sequencing, rare taxa (taxa with very low abundances) are present in a large proportion of samples.
 In this case, it may be optimal to cut out taxa from the analysis based on mean abundance.
 As a guideline, the abundance threshold might be initially set to exclude, on average, 5-10% of the community.
 In our analyses, this approach dramatically reduced the number of taxa included (thereby also making the script run faster) while retaining the vast majority of the community.

-•	When using cohesion as a predictor variable in analyses, we found that analysis results were often qualitatively similar across a range of abundance and persistence thresholds (see sensitivity analysis SOM).
+•	When using cohesion as a predictor variable in analyses, we found that analysis results were often qualitatively similar across a range of abundance and persistence thresholds (see sensitivity analysis SOM in Herren and McMahon 2017).
 Thus, we suggest trying various thresholds and selecting final parameter values within the range of values where results are stable.

 ## Suggestions for correcting or importing the correlation matrix:

 •	While creating the cohesion workflow, we tested dozens of null models for correcting correlations between taxa.
 We selected a final version based on what worked well for a variety of different datasets.
 However, we imagine that the default null models included in the script might not be ideal for every dataset, because microbial datasets vary in richness and evenness.
 You can test the influence of the null model on the cohesion metrics by importing the true (uncorrected) correlation matrix as a custom correlation matrix.
 This will bypass the null model and calculate connectedness on the uncorrected correlation matrix.

 •	We found that the row shuffle null model worked better as sample evenness increased.
-Conversely, the column shuffle null model worked better when there were taxa that consistently comprised > 20% of the community.
+Conversely, the column (taxon) shuffle null model worked better when there were taxa that consistently comprised > 20% of the community.
 In these cases, it was important to maintain taxon mean abundances in the null model, which only occurs in the column shuffle null model.

 •	If importing a custom correlation matrix, we urge users to consider the aim of the analysis used to generate the custom matrix.
 Correlation methods that are intended to determine significance may not yield appropriate correlation matrices.
 For example, in Local Similarity Analysis (LSA), LS scores do not equate to significance; a lower LS score can be more significant than a higher LS score.
 This is not a deficit of the Local Similarity method, because the aim of LSA is to identify significant pairwise correlations.
 However, the differing objectives of these two analyses (LSA and cohesion) mean that the matrix produced from LSA may not be an appropriate custom matrix.

-## Types of datasets appropriate for the cohesion metrics
+## Types of datasets appropriate for the cohesion metrics (an incomplete list)

 •	Time series datasets from a single location